SamuelSanchez03/2ndPartialProject/README.md

 # 2nd Partial Project: Spaceships Console Videogame

 My project consists of a mini spaceship videogame that can be run in the windows console.
-Every time you run the game, you have to enter a nickname to register the scores.
+Every time the game is run, the player has to enter a nickname to register the scores.
 There’s a menu at the start where the player chooses between *Play* and *Records*.

 ## Records